sibbaldclaire/msc-thesis/README.md

 # msc-thesis
-This repository contains the code, simulated datasets and the results used in the analysis performed for the MSc thesis in Statistics at Imperial College London.
+This repository contains the code, simulated datasets, and the results used in the analysis performed for the MSc thesis in Statistics at Imperial College London.

 In conducting this research, we made use of the following Python packages:
 1. [Lightkurve](https://lightkurve.github.io/lightkurve/index.html): a Python package for Kepler and TESS data analysis (Lightkurve Collaboration et al., 2018);